 Not scalable

 To put it simply, one micromanager cannot realistically take on the work of all of the employees that they look after.
 When managers act as micromanagers instead of leaders, their team often becomes dependent on them.
-Or, managers may waste time completing tasks that are not their responsibility.
+Or, managers may waste time completing tasks that are not their responsibility, which makes this management style toxic for everyone involved.

 A culture of micromanagement is just not sustainable, scalable, or practical for companies in the long term.
-Managers cannot control everything; everyone needs to do their part.
+Managers cannot control everything; everyone needs to do their part to create a strong workplace environment.

 Damages employee trust